nus-mmsys/QUETRA/README.md

 - Figure 8: Duration of buffer full for different methods
 - Figure 9: (X,Y)-plot of changes in representation versus bitrate for different throughput prediction methods

-The script `plot/plotCombinedBufferOcuupancy.r` takes three time-event logs as command line input and plots a graph with their buffer occupancy on the same scale.
-If the time-event logs for profile 2, sample 1 for quetra (i.e., `event-p2-v1-quetra.csv`) for different buffer capacities is given to the script, the graph will correspond to Figure 2 (Example of a case where buffer occupancy in QUETRA converges to K/2) in the paper.
+The script `plots/plotCombinedBufferOcuupancy.r` takes three time-event logs as command line input and plots a graph with their buffer occupancy on the same scale.
+If the time-event logs for profile 2, sample 1 for QUETRA (i.e., `event-p2-v1-quetra.csv`) for different buffer capacities is given to the script, the graph will correspond to Figure 2 (Example of a case where buffer occupancy in QUETRA converges to K/2) in the paper.

 # How to Integrate with Dash.js